ShakiraCasusi/ReRead/README.md

    ```

-2. Open the folder:
+2. Open the folder.
+   Go to backend folder and run in your terminal:
-   `cd ReRead-Website`
+   `cd C:\Users\Client\Downloads\ReRead\backend`
    `npm install`

-3. Start the application:
+   `npm run seed` (if books do not appear on the site)
+   `npm run dev`

+3. Then, open the frontend folder and run in your terminal:
    `npm start`
    (Ensure backend server is running on port 5000)